 Habits and lifestyles

-Since the Pygmy Slow loris have been little studied in the wild, numerous aspects of the behavior of this species are still unknown.
-Generally considered as solitary, pygmy sloe loris are sometimes described as “gregarious” because of their mating behavior.
+Since the Pygmy Slow loris has been little studied in the wild, numerous aspects of the behavior of this species are still unknown.
+Generally considered solitary, pygmy slow loris are sometimes described as “gregarious” because of their mating behavior.

 Diet and Nutrition